phaserjs/phaser/README.md

 * Tilemap.removeTile(x, y, layer) lets you remove the tile at the given coordinates and updates the collision data.
 * Tilemap.removeTileWorldXY lets you remove the tile at the given pixel value coordinates and updates the collision data.
 * Key.enabled boolean allows you to toggle if a Key processes its update method or dispatches any events without deleting and re-creating it.
+* Emitter now has minParticleAlpha and maxParticleAlpha values for setting a random alpha on emitted particles.
+* Emitter.particleAnchor allows you to control the anchor of emitted Particles.
+Defaults to 0.5 (same as before) but now under your control.

 Bug Fixes